Fire Your Financial Advisor

 Besides obvious cases such as negligence or fraud, your relationship with your advisor can end for a number of reasons, which we discuss in our previous blog, Why I Should Fire My Financial Advisor.
 Regardless of the reason, here are some tips on how to go about firing your advisor.

-Fire Your Financial Advisor in 5 Steps
+5 Steps to Fire Your Financial Advisor

 Are you planning on managing your own money?
 Or are you hiring a new advisor?
 If you are going it alone, you need to organize all the paperwork necessary to move your investments to a new brokerage.
 If you hire a new advisor, they can manage this process for you.